ismo-karkkainen/diagrammatron/README.md

 and any styles that are listed in the node or edge copied to each item.
 The template code can expect to find all values present in the node or edge.

-A "template" field is an erb-string that is used for final rendering of the output.
+A "template" field is an ERB string that is used for final rendering of the output.

 The template file can have top-level fields that start with "base64" in which